Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: ML/AI assisted Detector Optimization

 \section{ML/AI assisted Detector Optimization}

-A novel aspect of the design of the KLM is the use of Multi-Objective Bayesian Optimization (MOBO) for the design optimization.
+A novel aspect of the design of the hKLM is the use of Multi-Objective Bayesian Optimization (MOBO) for the design optimization.
 We use the AID2E framework~\cite{diefenthaler2024ai}.
-Four objectives are at the limit of what has been done with MOBO so far and we selected MuID and energy resolution for neutrons at momenta of 1 and 5~GeV.
-The latter representing the high- and low-energy regime in the barrel region.
+Four objectives are at the limit of what has been done with MOBO so far and we selected MuID performance and energy resolution for neutrons, in the low energy and high energy ranges defined in Sect.~\ref{sec:performance}, as the objectives to be optimized.
 Compared to previous applications of AID2E for the EIC project detector~\cite{diefenthaler2024ai}, the optimization pipeline described here includes automated retraining of a separate ML method for each energy measurement.
-As we are optimizing four objectives at the same time, there is not necessarily a configuration which is optimal for all objectives at the same time.
-However, our approach allows us to find configurations that are optimal in the sense that no objective can be improved without degrading another objective, the so-called pareto front.
+As we are optimizing four objectives at once, there is not necessarily a configuration which is optimal for all objectives at the same time.
+However, our approach allows us to find configurations that are optimal in the sense that no objective can be improved without degrading another objective, the so-called Pareto front.
 This allows us to explore tradeoffs between the different objectives in a systematic way.
-The final design will then have to be chosen based on the specific physics case to be addressed.
+The final design will then have to be chosen based on the specific physics cases to be addressed most optimally.

-The pareto front for four objectives is difficult to visualize.
-In the exploratory studies described below, we chose to show projections on three different pairs of objectives with consistent labeling of example points on the pareto front in each slice.

 Automated optimization also offers the opportunity to investigate a more complex parameter space.
-To illustrate the method, we fix the outer radius of the Barrel detector to the nominal size allowed by the current hall setup of $r_{out}=2835$~mm and investigate the possibility of changing the thickness of the steel and scintillator layers independently and linearly along the radius.
+To illustrate the method, we fix, in addition to the inner radius, the outer radius of the Barrel detector to the nominal size allowed by the current hall setup of $r_{out}=2835$~mm, and investigate the possibility of changing the thickness of the steel and scintillator layers independently and linearly along the radius.
 This is discussed in Sec.~\ref{sec:moboLinDep}.
-As this is likely difficult to implement in practice, we also looked at the possibility of having two distinct regions of the detector with different steel/scintillator ratios, akin to a preshower.
+As this is likely difficult to implement in practice, we also looked at the possibility of having two distinct regions of the detector with different steel/scintillator ratios, akin to a pre-shower.
 This is discussed in Sec.~\ref{sec:moboPreshower}.